mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 But finally, the final practice is very simple: ‘A’ is just ‘A.’ Mountain is just mountain.
 River is just river.
 And until this, you have to *do*.
 When you are a ballerina, you are a ballerina, and just a ballerina – that’s enough.
 But this ballerina is exactly interconnected, interpenetrated – [components], everything.
 Nothing to separate from her or him.
 At that time, this ballerina is called a great ballerina.
 So what is that?
 Ballerina is ballerina; that’s enough.
 River is green; flower is red.

 That’s why a [Zen Master](glossary#zen-master) said, “When you feel hungry, eat.
-When you feel [sleepy], sleep.”
+When you feel sleepy, sleep.”
 But this is the third stage; this is the very profound, highest level of understanding.
 Not just like a dog, not just like a [cat](glossary#cat).
 We misunderstand the Zen saying, “When you feel hungry, eat.
 When you feel sleepy, sleep.”
 This is not the first stage, the first level of understanding; this is the very profound, highest level of understanding.

 Okay.
-Next time, we will study \[the chapters of the [Diamond Sutra](glossary#diamond-sutra)] one by one.
+Next time, we will study the chapters of the [Diamond Sutra](glossary#diamond-sutra) one by one.

-The textbook is the combined textbook, Buddhist Wisdom Books, [compiling] two sutras: [Diamond Sutra](glossary#diamond-sutra) and [Heart Sutra](glossary#heart-sutra), translated by Doctor Conze.
+The textbook is the combined textbook, Buddhist Wisdom Books, compiling two sutras: [Diamond Sutra](glossary#diamond-sutra) and [Heart Sutra](glossary#heart-sutra), translated by Doctor Conze.
 You can find a cheaper ... paperback.
 (Transcriber's Note: The updated book is [“Buddhist Wisdom: The Diamond Sutra and the Heart Sutra”](books#buddhist-wisdom) by [Edward Conze](glossary#edward-conze).)

-He also [added] his commentary [to the translations].
+He also added his commentary [to the translations].
 Those commentaries will be very helpful for you to understand the [Diamond Sutra](glossary#diamond-sutra).
 Without the commentary, it’s very difficult to understand, because often you can see very contradictory expressions of the Buddhist teaching.

 Okay, do you have any questions?